adamsilver/fdpb/registration.md

 ## Label values

-We design for content, not the other way around.
-Our design should help users read the content and complete the task.
-This is why copy is so important that in the government we call the people who write stuff content designers.
-And they have their own special poster which reads:

-> Content is the user experience.
+In the public sector, we call the epople who write copy, content designers.
+And I think it's a good name.
+They are designing content and as we say in the public sector, *content is the user experience*.

-As we've seen above, the presence of labels is vital, but the text we put inside the label is just as vital.
+As we've seen above, including a label is paramount, but the text we put inside the label is just as vital.

 The password field's label is *password* which seems simple enough.
 It's good to be terse.
 Less but better and all that.
 But is it missing some clarity.
 I would suggest that the label could encourage users to type a password they already have.
 Or that it might seem as they they are already registered.

 Perhaps it would be better if it said "Choose password" to reinforce the fact that a) they are signing up and b) that they should create a new password.

+- Labels: though shall make forms human and conversational.
+Don't use jargon.

 ## Additional hints